informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The tokens were correctly received by `ibc-0` under the denom `ibc/563...`.
+    The tokens were correctly received by `ibc-0` under the denomination `ibc/563...`.

 - Transfer the `ibc/563...` tokens from ibc-0 to ibc-1:
     ```shell